Attendance

 • One of the best ways to help your child is to make all doctors’, dentists’, opticians’ and other appointments for after school hours

-• Make sure your child is never late for school (doors open at 8.40 am)
+• Make sure your child is never late for school (doors open at 8.40am and close at 8.50am)

 The school wasn’t happy when I asked whether my child could take a little bit of time off for a family holiday.
 My child never has any other time off.